Winter Park & Beyond

 RideHop is really useful in planning your trip to the Resort and around the Fraser and Winter Park area.
 You can download the app at the Google Play or Apple Store.
 Once the app is downloaded, you input the ride code: “lift”.
-You can go out to your nearest bus stop and the routes that service that stop are listed on the physical sign itself.
-You can also visit www.theliftwp.com and view the map of the entire system and find your location on the map from there via the app, you can see the real-time location of busses in the system.
+You can go out to your nearest bus stop and the routes that service that stops are listed on the physical sign itself.
+You can also visit www.theliftwp.com and view the map of the entire system and find your location on the map from there via the app, you can see the real-time location of buses in the system.

 Talk about the marketing efforts behind the new designs?

 The new marketing design was a collaborative effort supported by the Transit Advisory Committee and the Winter Park Town Council.
-We contracted with Studio Six Designs to gather stakeholder feedback through a Community Transit Design Committee, which led to the designs we now see throughout the system (busses, signage, website, etc.).
+We contracted with Studio Six Designs to gather stakeholder feedback through a Community Transit Design Committee, which led to the designs we now see throughout the system (buses, signage, website, etc.).
 We’re really appreciative of the efforts of the stakeholder group, and we hope that they stay involved in the future.

 The four seasons and angles are certainly represented in the design of the bus wraps, quite the departure from the gray prison looking buses.
 Love them!